Egeeio/egee-io/rust.md

 layout: page
 ---

-The Rust server is a casual solo/duo friendly server that is up 24/7 to accomodate spontaneous random events!
+The Rust server is a 24/7 casual solo/duo friendly server hosted on the West Coast of the US.

-Since it's an event server, we use large Steam Workshop Collection and usually have it configured to play a game mode instead of default sandbox mode.
+We occasionally wall-off portions of the map to host events and mini-games such as:
+* Murderer Escape & Survive
+* Capture the Flag
+* Deer Hunt

+The Rust server follows the same rules as Egee.io, plus these additional guidelines:

+* Event spaces are clearly marked as such.
+They are for server-wide events, and harrassment of them is not cool and will not be tolerated.
+* Don't be toxic; Rust is an aggressive game.
+We encourage you to kill the player who lives two map-grids over!

+Please do not ruin it for everyone.
+Raid your neighbor instead!

+Revenge-raid the group that raided you!
+Insult their build.
+Insult their aim.
+Don't insult them because of their gender, race, or sexual preference.

-Since our Rust server is public, it is listed in the server browser under _Community_ with `Egee.io` in the server title.
+Since our Rust server is public, it is listed in the server browser under Community with Egee.io in the server title.

-You can also join from the Rust console by running `client.connect rust.egee.io:28015`.
+You can also join from the Rust console by running: `client.connect rust.egee.io:28015`.

 The admin of the Rust server is:
 * penguinluff